msrosito/datascience-machinelearning/Readme.md

     - Binary classification with AdaBoost using decision trees using `scikit-learn`.
     - Comparison between random forest, adaboost, and an ensemble formed by 3-nearest neighbors, logistic regression and decision tree.
     - Regression using Random Forest using `scikit-learn`.
 Comparison with linear regression.
+- Neural networks
+    - Convolutional neural network using `tensorflow`.
+See [here](https://github.com/msrosito/deep-learning-galaxy)
+    - Multilayer perceptron for the binary classification using `scikit-learn` and `tensorflow`
 - SQL & DB design (MySQL examples)
     - example1.sql: subqueries, JOIN, GROUP BY, aggregation functions, filtrering, ORDER BY.
     - example2.sql: subqueries, GROUP BY, aggregation functions, filtrering.